mfasman95/discordia/guides/GS_SETUP.md

 # Setup Node
 When setting up Node you have two main options.
 Either way, make sure that by the end of this section you can run `node --version` and `npm --version` in your terminal and get back a [semantic version](https://docs.npmjs.com/about-semantic-versioning) back.

-## Install Node
+### Install Node
 This is the easiest option, but not the recommended one.
 Just go to the [Node.JS website's download section](https://nodejs.org/en/download/) and click the button for your Operating System.

-## Use a Version Manager
+### Use a Version Manager
-The more recommended option is to use a version manager, such as [NVM](https://github.com/nvm-sh/nvm) or [Nodenv](https://github.com/nodenv/nodenv).
+The recommended option is to use a version manager, such as [NVM](https://github.com/nvm-sh/nvm) or [Nodenv](https://github.com/nodenv/nodenv).
 Choose the tool that is best for you and use it to set the version of Node that you are using.

 # Start Your Project
 Once you have `Node` installed you will also have access to `npm`.
 Make an empty directory on your machine, run `npm init`, and answer the questions.